CEE-6490-RiverBasinPlanning/Spring-2016/CombinedWEAPArea/PacifiCorp Performance Metric Example/ReadMe.md

 Hydropower Generation:  Megawatts (MW).
 The amount of electrical energy produced by the dam when water is released.
 The objective is to maximize this value.

 Unmet Water Demand:  Acre-foot (ac-ft).
-The amount of water delivered to demand sites of the entire system.
+The target water delivery demand not met by the entire system.
 The objective is to minimize this value.

 These metrics will be tested using the following methods: 1) changes in reservoir operation and release policy, 2) chaining the priority of energy production demand with respect to water delivery demand.